canonical/sdcore-nms/tests/network_slice_tests.md

 - SST field is set to `1` and cannot be edited.

 ### 11. Given multiple UPFs
-- Each UPF can be selected.
+- Each UPF can be selected (test with one and more elements in the list).

 ### 12. Given multiple gNodeBs
 - Multiple gNBs selection is possible using `Ctrl`.